-NLC supports federal efforts in cybersecurity related to national security, protection of information and sensitive intellectual property, and the availability and continuity of infrastructure.
+NLC supports federal efforts in cybersecurity related to national security, protection of sensitive information and intellectual property, and the availability and continuity of infrastructure.
 The increasing presence of the Internet of Things throughout cities and the increased attempts to interfere with election processes presents an increased threat to city residents and necessitates increased federal action.
+Another recognized risk is the sharing of data that may be hosted with software companies that provide technology solutions or services to local governments and the government data may be subject to a loss or breach through an attack on the private company.
 Local governments are responsible for the protection of large amounts of personally identifiable data, the breach of which could lead to criminal activity or unauthorized use.
 NLC additionally supports federal efforts to provide increased resources and technical assistance to local governments for the protection of government systems, data, transactional databases, enterprise files and critical government functions.
+NLC opposes the imposition of unfunded mandates on local governments and supports additional resources for localities to address stark cybersecurity workforce and resource needs.
 (See related policy under PSCP Section 6.03(I) Protect Against and Respond to Cyber Threats.)